SymfonyCasts/api-platform3/sfcasts/ep1/property-filter.md

 I'm not going to get into all the specifics, but the `Preload` on the first example is even more impressive: `/member/*/author`.
-That tells the server to push all the data as if we had *also* requested all of the `member` keys - so all the books - *and* their author URLs.
+That tells the server to push all the data as if we had *also* requested each of the `member` keys - so all the books - *and* their author URLs.

 The point is: if you use Vulcain, your API users can make *tiny* changes to enjoy